Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lake Munmorah - Mannering Park, placing the area among the bottom 25% of areas assessed nationally

-This financial year has seen $690,000 in commercial approvals, indicating minimal commercial development activity.
-Compared to Greater Sydney, Lake Munmorah - Mannering Park shows reduced construction activity, 67.0% below the regional average per person.
+The average expected construction cost of new properties is $251,000, below the regional average.
+Commercial approvals this financial year totalled $690,000, indicating minimal commercial development activity.
+Compared to Greater Sydney, Lake Munmorah - Mannering Park shows substantially reduced construction, 67.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties.
 New development consists of 83.0% detached houses and 17.0% attached dwellings, preserving the area's low density nature.
-The estimated population count is 1268 people per dwelling approval.
-Population forecasts indicate an increase of 143 residents by 2041.

 Frequently Asked Questions - Development